edirpedro/vnstat-dashboard/README.md

 You can build themes for this tool, to create a custom theme follow these steps.

-* Copy one of the themes from the folder `/static/themes`
+* Copy one of the themes from the folder `/static/themes` to the place you want to save it, like `/custom/themes`.
-* Rename the file to your name choice,
+* Rename the file to a name of your choice.
-* Add your colors on it or any other CSS code you want.
+* Add your colors on it or any other CSS you desire.
-* Open the `config.js` file and add it to the theme list to get it available on the dashboard.
+* Open the file `/api/themes.json` and add it to the theme list to get it available on the dashboard.
 * Theme menu is located on the top right corner of the screen!

 ![vnStat Dashboard](https://github.com/edirpedro/vnstat-dashboard/blob/main/public/static/media/screenshot-2.jpg)